Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

 ## 5.1 Technical Format

-This credential uses the [Hyperledger AnonCreds](https://github.com/hyperledger/anoncreds/) specification and the "Municipal Property Rental Business Licence" schema which has the following defined attributes.
+This credential uses the [Hyperledger AnonCreds](https://github.com/hyperledger/anoncreds/) specification and the "Rental Property Rental Business Licence" schema which has the following defined attributes.

 ### 5.2 Issuer List
 The Governing Authority of this Credential document attests that the following issuer information is accurate and can be relied upon by verifiers.